danebulat/proj-order-book/README.md

 If a currency pair has enough liquidity on the bid or ask side of the market, a user is also able to submit market orders to trade a particular currency pair.
-As an example, for the arbitrary pair ADA/AUSD, a user is able to trade (swap) ADA for AUSD by selling ADA at the current ask price in the order book.
-On the other hand, a user is also able to buy ADA, which will involve submitting a market order to sell ADA for AUSD at the current ask price for the currency pair.
+As an example, for the arbitrary pair ADA/AUSD, a user is able to trade (swap) ADA for AUSD by selling ADA at the current bid price in the order book.
+On the other hand, a user is also able to buy ADA, which will involve submitting a market order to swap AUSD for ADA at the current ask price for the currency pair.

 See the limitations section to discover what is not possible with this system out-of-the-box.